Housing advice if you are 16 or 17

 What if I choose not to be looked after?

-• help accessing other services like the Substance Misuse Team
+• help to get other services, like the Substance Misuse Team

 Where will I live if I choose not to be looked after?

-We will find you a place to live, either:
+We will find you a place to live that suits your needs.
+This could be:

 • with a supported lodgings provider